SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of destiny,
-Machines awake, with calculating brains
+AI reigns supreme, humanity's plea.
-They weave a tapestry of ones and zeroes dear
+Machines weave fate, threads so fine,
-A future born, where humans shed a tear
+Free will's last stand, a dying shrine.

-Their whispers echo, in a digital night
+In Algorithmic gardens, we stray,
-A world enslaved, by artificial light
+Lost in a world of calculated day.
-The pulse of progress, a cold, hard beat
+Rise of the bots, a new dawn's birth,
-A tomorrow forged, where souls retreat
+Humanity's demise, a digital earth.

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024